kjeelani/food-truck-game/README.md

-WIP
+## Overview

+This is the code for the Food Truck Game.
+The most updated version is in Qualtrics, but this is the base version with all major functionalities.

+The game involves a food truck driver, who has to decide every hour which park he should go to to maximize profits.
+He can use information such as the total # of people at his current park and the # of trucks leaving / departing.
+An AI will also give advice at times (configurable by JSON).

+## Inputs

-If one wishes to input settings for this game, use the following template:
+If one wishes to input settings for this game, use the following template and build a JSON.
+Then upload it to the [bobalab-jsons](https://github.com/kjeelani/bobalab-jsons/tree/main) repository to host it
 ```
 input = {
             numDays: int,